If you read Part 3: Anxiety and the Fear/Adrenaline Cycle, then you probably have a basic understanding of what your anxious symptoms are all about.

 And that is the basic evolution of a panic attack.

 There are variations of this pattern of course.
-For example, it is very easy to simply over think your way into a panic attack.
-Just thinking about panicking can be enough to trigger a panic episode for some people.
-But the basic points are the same regardless of the actual events that led up to the panic episode.
-It’s always some version of a feeling, thought, reaction cycle, a thought, feeling, reaction cycle, or a feeling, reaction cycle.
+For example, it is very easy to simply over-think your way into a panic attack without any external trigger at all.
+Just thinking about panicking and going to a really deep level of thinking and analyzing can distort your perception enough that it can cause a panic episode for some people.
+This is why its important to stay out of the “thought basement” if you happen to be prone to that sort of thing.
+But regardless of the actual events that led up to the panic episode, it is always going to be some version of a feeling, thought, reaction cycle, a thought, feeling, reaction cycle, or a feeling, reaction cycle.

 The reaction never comes first.